 We’ve compiled a list of the 10 worst reasons that banking professionals in Asia are using to justify their job hopping when interviewing at banks or speaking to recruiters.
 If you’ve changed roles a tad too often of late, avoid mentioning any of the below.

 Some banks in Singapore, including DBS and Standard Chartered, have shifted from Raffles Place to Marina Bay Financial Centre in recent years – and not all their staff were happy about it.
-“A few bankers told me they left because they didn’t like the new area, especially the more expensive lunches at Marina Bay and the longer walk to cheaper food courts,” says Rahul Sen, head of wealth management at search firm The Omerta Group in Singapore.
+“A few bankers told me they left because they didn’t like the new area, especially the more expensive lunches at Marina Bay and the longer walk to cheaper food courts,” says former Merrill Lynch private banker Rahul Sen, now a global leader in private wealth management at search firm Boyden.

 “The worst example I’ve had during an interview was a candidate who said the reason for leaving every job – more than eight – was a bad boss,” says a Hong Kong-based recruiter.
 “While bad bosses definitely exist, the coincidence of having so many in a row seems incredible.
 It painted a picture of poor people skills and a worryingly low level of emotional intelligence.”

-“One candidate I met said she job hopped because a newly appointed boss didn’t have a senior enough job title,” says Ben Batten, country general manager of recruitment firm Volt in Singapore.
+“One candidate I met said she job hopped because a newly appointed boss didn’t have a senior enough job title,” says Ben Batten, managing director of recruitment firm Volt in Singapore.
 “But she returned to the same bank only a year later when the same boss received a promotion to director.
 She was happy about this and not ashamed to admit it was her reason for moving back again.”

 This is a serious copout and should never be used during an interview.
 “I have come across many candidates who say ‘I was perfectly happy in my role, but a recruiter called me about another job out of the blue and I decided to try it,’” bemoans the Hong Kong recruiter.
 “Nobody can force you to leave a role and if you’re perfectly happy in your job you wouldn’t be interviewing at another firm – there has to be some frustration there.
 So take responsibility for your actions and decisions.”